dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/concurrent_batches.md

 For more information, refer to [how batch execution works](/docs/build/incremental-microbatch#how-parallel-batch-execution-works).
 ## Example

 By default, dbt auto-detects whether batches can run in parallel for microbatch models.
-However, you can override dbt's detection by setting the concurrent_batches config in your dbt_project.yml or model .sql file to specify parallel or sequential execution, given you meet all the conditions.
+However, you can override dbt's detection by setting the `concurrent_batches` config to `false` in your `dbt_project.yml` or model `.sql` file to specify parallel or sequential execution, given you meet these conditions:

-If you've configured a microbatch incremental strategy and you're working with cumulative metrics or any logic that depends on batch order, you can override the default by setting concurrent_batches: false.
+* You've configured a microbatch incremental strategy.
+* You're working with cumulative metrics or any logic that depends on batch order.

+Set `concurrent_batches` config to `false` to ensure batches are processed sequentially.
+For example:

 <File name='dbt_project.yml'>